koki-star/Koki-star/README.md

-# Hi, I’m Kokob 👋
+Hi, I’m Kokob 👋

-I’m a student pursuing a bachelor’s degree in Application Development, focused on building full-stack web development skills through hands-on projects and structured learning.
+I’m pursuing a bachelor’s degree in Application Development, focused on building full-stack web applications across both frontend and backend.
+I use GitHub to apply what I learn through hands-on projects and to track my progress as I grow my skills.

-I’m learning through programs like **The Odin Project** and the **30 Days of Python** challenge, while building personal projects to apply what I learn in real scenarios.
+I’m interested in building complete web applications, working on both user-facing interfaces and backend logic, and learning how different parts of an application work together.

 ## 💻 Technical Skills

-### Languages
+Languages

-- HTML
+HTML
-- CSS
+CSS
-- JavaScript
+JavaScript
-- Python
+Python
-- SQL
+SQL

-### Frameworks & Technologies
+#### Frameworks and Technologies

+Django
-- React (beginner)
+React
-- Node.js (learning)
+Node.js
-- Django (learning)

-### Tools & Workflow
+#### Tools

-- Git
+Git
-- GitHub
+GitHub
-- VS Code
+VS Code
-- Markdown
+Markdown

-## 📚 Learning & Practice

-- The Odin Project (full-stack web development)
-- 30 Days of Python (Python fundamentals and consistency)
-- Coursework and personal projects using Django and relational databases
-- Hands-on practice with SQL for querying and managing data

 ## 🔧 What I’m Working On

-- Building practical projects to strengthen frontend, backend, and Python fundamentals
-- Developing backend features with Django and database-driven applications
-- Writing clean, readable code and improving debugging and problem-solving skills
-- Using Git and GitHub consistently to track progress and follow best practices
+I’m building full-stack projects that combine frontend development with backend functionality.
+My current focus is on strengthening my understanding of Django, relational databases, and SQL, while continuing to improve my frontend skills with HTML, CSS, and JavaScript.

+I also spend time improving code readability, debugging skills, and using Git and GitHub consistently as part of my workflow.

 ## 📌 What You’ll Find Here

-- Web development projects (frontend and backend)
-- Python practice and learning exercises
-- Django-based projects as I continue building backend skills
-- Ongoing improvements as I revisit and refine earlier work

-## 🎯 Goals

-- Become confident building full-stack web applications
+Frontend and full-stack web projects
-- Strengthen backend development with Django and SQL
-- Learn by creating, not just following tutorials
-- Build a portfolio that reflects real progress and consistency
+Python and Django practice repositories
+Projects that show steady improvement and practical learning

-I’m early in my journey, but I’m committed to improving every day through consistent, hands-on practice.
-I value steady growth, curiosity, and learning by doing.
+I’m early in my journey, but I’m consistent, curious, and focused on learning by building complete applications.

 Thanks for stopping by.